GOLD AT FOSTER-BAKER

 managing director, edmund ainscough:

 “The beauty of Kambalda is that it hosts world-class nickel and gold camps.
 1.6Mt of nickel metal and over 15Moz of gold has been mined since the 1960s and 1980s respectively .
 Basically, anything is possible and the discovery opportunity for both metals is exciting.
-Remember, we found Baker, nearly 31,000t of metal at over 3.0% Ni grade in the top few hundred metres below surface surrounded by historical 100m x 100m spaced drilling by WMC that had missed the high-grade!
+Remember, we found Baker, some 33,700t of metal at over 3.3% Ni grade in the top few hundred metres below surface surrounded by historical 100m x 100m spaced drilling by WMC that had missed the high-grade!

 There is an array of different sized gold deposits on our immediate doorstep at Foster-Baker, from massive (>3.5Moz at both Victory and Argo-Athena-Hamlet) to modest and small.
 This is the perfect back drop to our gold program and to say we are pleased with the results from the first pass test of six prospects is an understatement.
 We will definitely be taking Plentiful forward as soon as possible and Lady Herial and Hustlers sit immediately adjacent to our Foster nickel mine and the 56,800t of nickel metal hosted there in Mineral Resource3.

-Kambalda is the ideal place to execute a dual nickel and gold focus, noting that WMC operated just such a combined business at Kambalda from the 1980s right through to 2001 and our neighbours at Beta/Hunt (TSX: Karora Resources) also benefit from exposure to both metals.”
+Kambalda is the ideal place to execute a dual nickel and gold focus, noting that WMC operated just such a combined business at Kambalda from the 1980s right through to 2001 and our neighbours at Beta/Hunt (WGX: Westgold Resources Ltd) also benefit from exposure to both metals.”

 Sign Up for ASX Alerts and News to receive the latest updates, insights, and developments directly to your inbox.